Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Conclusions

 \section{Conclusions}

-We have proposed a novel modelling formalism called neuro-symbolic concurrent stochastic games (NS-CSGs) for representing probabilistic finite-state agents with NN perception mechanisms interacting in a shared, continuous-state environment.
-NS-CSGs have the advantage of allowing for the perception of a complex environment to be synthesised from data and implemented via NNs, while the safety-critical decision-making module is symbolic, explainable and knowledge-based.
+We have proposed a novel modelling formalism called neuro-symbolic concurrent stochastic games (NS-CSGs) for representing probabilistic finite-state agents with {\revise neural} perception mechanisms interacting in a shared, continuous-state environment.
+NS-CSGs have the advantage of allowing for the perception of a complex environment to be synthesised from data and implemented via NNs, while the safety-critical decision-making module is symbolic, explainable and knowledge-based. {\revise We constrain the interface of the neural perception so that agents can reason symbolically using percepts, representing (exactly) learnt subregions of the continuous environment.}

 For zero-sum discounted cumulative reward problems, we proved the existence and measurability of the value function of NS-CSGs under Borel measurability and piecewise constant restrictions.
-We then presented the first implementable B-PWC VI and Minimax-action-free PI algorithms with finite representations for computing the values and optimal strategies of NS-CSGs, assuming a fully observable setting, by proposing B-PWC, CON-PWL and CON-PWC functions.
-The B-PWC VI algorithm is, at the region level, the same as VI for finite state spaces, but involves, at each iteration, a division of the uncountable state space into a finite set of regions (i.e., a BFCP).
-The Minimax-action-free PI algorithm requires multiple divisions of the uncountable state space into BFCPs at each iteration; following~\cite{DB:21}, it ensures convergence and, by not requiring the solution of normal-form games or MDPs at each iteration, reduces computational complexity.
-However, implementation of the Minimax-action-free PI algorithm is more challenging, requiring a distributed, asynchronous framework.
+We then presented the first {\revise computationally practical} B-PWC VI and Minimax-action-free PI algorithms with finite representations for computing the values and optimal strategies of NS-CSGs, assuming a fully observable setting, by proposing B-PWC, CON-PWL and CON-PWC functions.

-We illustrated our approach by modelling a dynamic vehicle parking problem as an NS-CSG and synthesising approximately optimal values and strategies using B-PWC VI.
-Future work will involve improving efficiency and generalising to other observation functions by working with abstractions, extending our methods to allow for partial observability, and moving to equilibria-based (nonzero-sum) properties, where initial progress has been made by building on our NS-CSG model \cite{YSD+22}.